nathanstitt/mobx-decorated-models/README.md

 the referenced class based on the name, i.e. a property named `box` will look for a class named `Box`.

-Optionally can be given an option object with a `classId` property to control the mapping.
+Optionally can be given an option object with a `model` property to control the mapping.

+`model` can be either a string which matches a value given to the modelDecorator, or a reference to the model itself.

 *example:*